 We like numbers that end in zeros and fives.
 Twenty-five has a nice ring to it.
 Sports teams regularly commemorate their championship seasons by bringing back members of their ball clubs with great fanfare as dads beam nostalgically–perhaps even shedding a tear, with their children at their sides–at the former legends who are balder, and have a slightly larger belt size than when they roamed the middle of the infield.

-As many of the major events of the late 1960s began to have their 50th anniversaries, some of us wondered what plans there would be for a golden celebration for the greatest music festival of all-time, 1969’s Woodstock Music and Art Fair.
+As many of the major events of the late 1960s began to have their 50th anniversaries, some of us wondered what plans there would be for a golden celebration in 2019 for the greatest music festival of all-time, 1969’s Woodstock Music and Art Fair.

 A scaled-down version in the spirit of the original festival should have taken place on the site of the ’69 festival.
 It could have lasted over two extended weekends, just like Jazz Fest in New Orleans.
 Some days’ lineups could have been filled with many of the ’69 festival’s still-active alums.
 There are many, well into their 70s, who are still performing.
 Other days could have been devoted to newer acts, in the spirit in which the original fest was programmed.